 3. Gather your cleanup supplies

 Limited supplies are available at our office for pick up during office hours (Monday – Friday from 9 AM – 4 PM), and closed on holidays.
-These supplies include disposable gloves, buckets, trash bags and data cards.
+These supplies include disposable and reusable gloves, buckets, trash bags, and data cards.
 We strongly encourage volunteers to use reusable garden gloves from home to reduce the amount of plastic.
 We are unable to provide trash grabbers at this time.

 4. Report your data and return your waivers

-5. Repeat for a grand total of three cleanups at one location!
+5. Repeat for a total of three cleanups at one location!

 Beach Wheelchair Access